-The service is made up of a service lead, 3 locality co-ordinators, Maths Teachers, English Teachers and Tutors.
+The service is made up of a service lead, four locality co-ordinators, Maths Teachers, English Teachers and MES HLTAs.

 Who are the children and young people supported by the service?

-All children referred for support from the Service must meet the following criteria:
+Children referred for support from the MES will be assessed on the following criteria:

-- A diagnosis from a recognised health specialist which does not include a GP.
-It is this diagnosed health condition which is the reason they are unable to attend school.
+A health condition which is the reason they are unable to attend school

-- The request has been discussed with parents/carers and signed consent has been obtained from those with parental responsibility or from a young person themselves, where they are considered to be competent and are over 16 days of age.
+The request has been discussed with parents/carers and signed consent has been obtained from those with parental responsibility or from a young person themselves, where they are considered to be competent and are over 16 years of age

 How Do I make a Request to the Service?